-The Canadian Agriculture Safety.
-Association (CASA) requested a team to train a group of firefighters, with a combination of 180 years of rural firefighting experience, within the RF-DASH program.
-The RF-DASH Canada program is now in development and they have conducted numerous trainings and farm visits throughout their communities.
+The Canadian Agricultural Safety Association (CASA) requested a team to train a group of firefighters, within the RF-DASH program.
+The RF-DASH Canada program is now in development, with training and farm visits well underway.

-The program is in the process of being trademarked in both the US and Canada.
+The program is in the process of being trademarked in both the U.S. and Canada.
 This will allow the RF-DASH program to be recognized at a national and international level as its reach continues to grow.